-Three metrics were employed to assess the skill of our RFR model relative to the conventional physics-based models for wind profile extrapolation in all wind conditions: bias, median absolute error (MAE), and interquartile range of the absolute error (IQR AE).
+350 ThreeFour metrics were employed to assess the skill of our RFR model relative to the conventional physics-based models for wind profile extrapolation in all wind conditions: bias, root mean squared error (RMSE), median absolute error (MAE), and interquartile range of the absolute error (IQR AE).
 These metrics are obtained by comparing the observed lidar wind speeds and a given model's wind speed predictions (predicted - observed) at every height for each station.
-Bias is used to determine whether or not the RFR overpredicts or underpredicts on average, MAE is used to give estimates of the typical magnitude of the error, and IQR AE determines a spread of the errors around the MAE.
-For each station and height, these metrics were computed on the validation data from each LOSOCV split for the "optimal" RFR (with w10 and Δ T as features and the tuned hyperparameter values) and the "basic" RFR (with all 11 original features and no hyperparameter tuning), as well as for the neutral logarithmic law and the power law using $\alpha = 0.1$ (Fig. 4).
-For the RFR models, the errors are calculated using the LOSOCV approach discussed previously, ensuring the errors at a given validation site are calculated from the LOSOCV RFR model with no prior knowledge of the wind conditions at that site so as to best represent the model's generalization error.
+Bias is used to determine whether or not the RFR overpredicts or underpredicts on average3, RMSE and MAE is are used to give estimates of the typical magnitude of 355 the error with MAE being more robust and less sensitive to outlierserror, and IQR AE determines a spread of the errors around the MAE.
+For each station and height, these metrics were computed on the validation data from each LOSOCV split for the "optimal" RFR (with w10 and $\Delta T$ as features and the tuned hyperparameter values) and the "basic" RFR (with all 11 original features and no hyperparameter tuning), as well as for the neutral logarithmic law and the power law using $\alpha = 0.1$ that were applied to all the data (Fig. 34).
+For the RFR models, the errors are calculated using the LOSOCV approach discussed previously, ensuring the 360 errors at a given validation site are calculated from a model the LOSOCV RFR model with no prior knowledge of the wind conditions at the given that site validation site so as to best represent the model's generalization error.

-For the majority of the lidar sites, the optimal LOSOCV RFR shows the smallest bias for all heights (Fig. 4a-e) especially at Hudson North and Hudson South, where there is negligible bias throughout the whole profiles, and at Humboldt where all models underestimate the wind speeds increasingly with height.
+For the majority of the lidar sites, the optimal LOSOCV RFR shows the smallest bias for all heights (Fig. 34a-e) especially at Hudson North and Hudson South, where there is negligible bias throughout the whole profiles, and at Humboldt where all models underestimate the wind speeds increasingly with height.
 While the logarithmic law is the least biased at Morro Bay, the optimal LOSOCV RFR clearly outperforms the basic LOSOCV RFR and power law.
 The only station where the optimal LOSOCV RFR does not have an advantage in bias is Hudson South West where it is comparable to the basic LOSOCV RFR with a positive bias and the log law with a negative bias of similar magnitude and worse compared to the power law which is mostly unbiased.
 Overall the optimal LOSOCV shows lower biases on average than other models more consistently, even if the log and power laws both are the least biased at one station each.